|

 due to the increase of terrorism, world disasters, wars, tsunamis,

 terrorist attack, earthquakes, world viruses and diseases.
+FEAR

 IS A UNIVERSAL ENEMY